 YES!
 Catastrophic Health Insurance Does In Fact Exist In Texas!

 In a time not that long ago, health insurance in Texas was there to protect you when the proverbial stuff hit the fan.
 This was a time prior to urgent care centers, PPO Networks, and Emergency Rooms treating all forms of conditions.
-Texans tended to have a relationship of some sort with their Primary Cary Physician (PCP) and only used specialists and hospitals for large items.
+Texans tended to have a relationship of some sort with their Primary Care Physician (PCP) and only used specialists and hospitals for large items.
 Simpler times if you will.
-Back then, you just paid your PCP a cash payment for your visit, and went on your way.
+Back then, you just made a cash payment for your primary care visits, and went on your way.
 You only messed with the health insurance company when it was BIG STUFF.

-So the 1990's brought us change in the form of the PPO Network.
-The push back on the health insurance companies' HMO idea was the invention of the Preferred Provider Network option.
+So the 1990's brought change in the form of the PPO Network.
+The push back on the health insurance companies' HMO medical plan was the invention of the Preferred Provider Network option.
 The PPO.
-The insurers still wanted to keep a network for patients to stay inside of so that they could control reimbursements to doctors for visits, keep an eye on patients and their care, and attempt to share costs with those patients.
-So they, along with the hospital based health systems that the doctors were slowly becoming a part of, began negotiating and creating a network of providers that their patients should see.
-In exchange for this, the doctors and health systems were granted payment levels in exchange for agreeing to set rates and being listed in the network.
-The insurers invoked "co-pays", deductibles, and co-insurance on the patients so that they had some incentive to control usage as well.
+The insurers still wanted to keep a network for patients to stay inside of so that they could attempt to control reimbursements to doctors for visits, keep an eye on patients and their care, and attempt to share costs with those patients.
+So they, along with the hospital based health systems that the doctors were slowly becoming a part of, began negotiating and creating a network of preferred providers that their patients should see for their medical care.
+In exchange for this, the doctors and health systems were granted payment levels in exchange for agreeing to set rates and being listed in the network for emergency care, preventive services, and other medical costs.
+The insurers invoked "co-pays", deductibles, and co-insurance on the patients so that they had some incentive to control usage for covered health care services as well.
 The caveat was that if you strayed out of network, your prescribed benefits went down and your out of pocket costs went up.
-The networks became the key and the small independent practice physicians started disappearing.
+The networks became the key and the small independent practice physicians started disappearing quickly as they lost negotiating power in the sea of systems.

 Why Did The Independent Practice Physicians Disappear?

-The networks became key for the insurers, and subsequently for the insureds as well.
+The network of doctors and facilities became key for the insurers, and subsequently for the insureds as well.
 As the patients became entrenched in this idea that a trip to the PCP should cost either nothing or a very small co-pay, the physicians became pieces of the large health networks so that they could get the best payments from the insurance companies and have access to their patients from the PPO Network.
 As this consolidation occurred, new problems began to arise.

 Cost Problems With Health Insurance

-The costs of health insurance began to escalate at unheard of levels due to the vast increase in the processing of claims.
-When insurance companies were not involved in your visit to a doctor's office, the bill was settled between you and your doctor.
+The costs of health insurance began to escalate at unheard of levels due to the vast increase in the processing of claims from all of the interactions between patients and providers and physicians.
+When insurance companies were not involved in your visit to a doctor's office, the bill was settled between you and your doctor which was a relatively simple process.
 The health insurance company did not care or have insight and so the process of payment was simple.
 As the health insurance companies began adjudicating all of the individual doctor visits, labs performed, or other lower level activities involved with routine care of a patient, they had to staff for those claims.
 Staff needs management.
 As both staff and management grow, middle management is needed.
-This effect was also compounded from regulation from the government in the form of things like HIPPA.
+This effect was also compounded from regulation from the government in the form of things like HIPAA.
 The onus for payroll at a health insurance company ballooned to unprecedented levels.
 And that payroll brought massively escalated costs to those previously small level doctor visits.

 The Affordable Care Act

 As the costs and out of pockets continued to sky rocket, the Affordable Care Act was signed into law in 2010.
-The politicians had had enough and put laws in place that they hoped were a remedy to complaints of health insurance.
+The politicians had had enough and put laws in place that they hoped were a remedy to complaints of health insurance out of pocket spending.
 These remedies brought another round of change to your health care and it's delivery of payments.
-There were minimum standards of coverage, exchanges where it could be bought, and the requirement by law to have it.
-The insurers had to start making changes as they had to cover pre-existing conditions and all manner of things that cost them a lot of money in previous policies.
-Those changes ultimately resulted in escalating premiums, larger deductibles, and massive out of pocket costs.
+There were minimum standards of coverage known as essential health benefits that now had to be accounted for in your plans.
+These standards generated by health care reform were found on new formed exchanges where health insurance that was required by law could be bought.
+The insurers had to start making changes as they had to cover pre-existing conditions and all manner of things including preventive services that cost them a lot of money that was not required in previous policies.
+Those changes ultimately resulted in escalating premiums, larger deductibles, and massive out of pocket costs for covered health care services.
 To many previously uninsured Texans, it was a God send.
 To many others, it was taking a bad situation and making it worse.
 As the angst built through the decade, the politicians took actions again to change up the laws in 2018.
 Which brings us to where we are today!

 How Does Catastrophic Insurance Work?